skybert/skybert-net/src/unix/ensures-cmd-req-in-makefile.md

 title: Ensure required cmd in Makefile targets
 date: 2025-08-07
 category: unix
-tags: unix, makefile, make, coding
+tags: unix, makefile, make, coding, go

 To conditionally install the [swag]() command required for my `openapi-generate` target, I find this approach to be both easy and